sentiweb/workspace/README.md

 ```

 The way the package run, the script doesnt need to know about how to find the root or what to load to configure the project because it's not its responsability.
 It only has to tell the workspace to do the job.

+Once launched, it's possible to get the workspace root path by calling the function `find_workspace()`.

 ## Path functions